Thuynh808/Fishy-Phiisshing/README.md

 <details>
   <summary><h2><b>Section 3: Analyzing Phishing Emails</b></h2></summary>
   In this part of our project, we'll carefully examine 2 phishing email samples.
-We'll use Thunderbird to inspect its content, while tools like PhishTool and VirusTotal can help us examine their deeper technical aspects.
+We'll use Thunderbird to inspect its content, while tools like PhishTool, Talos and VirusTotal can help us examine their deeper technical aspects.

   <details>
-  <summary><h3><b>Subsection 3.1: Email #1 Analysis</b></h3></summary>
+  <summary><h3><b>Subsection 3.1: Email 1 Analysis</b></h3></summary>

   Let's begin our investigation by opening the first email file in Thunderbird on our Kali machine.
 Time to start the analysis!